Homemade integrations vs. iPaaS: the real cost of “saving” on technology you need to know

 • Impact on the customer experience when an order is not registered, arrives in duplicate or is incorrectly invoiced.

-iPaaS studies such as those in Celigo They estimate that an integration platform can reduce integration development times by around 70%, save more than 100 hours a year on manual tasks and significantly cut maintenance efforts by centralizing monitoring and error management.
+iPaaS studies, such as those by Celigo estimate that an integration platform can reduce integration development times by around 70%, save more than 100 hours a year on manual tasks, and significantly cut maintenance efforts by centralizing monitoring and error management.

-These are not figures that can be automatically extrapolated to all solutions, but they do set the trend: the real hidden cost of a governed integration is often lower than that of a constellation of scripts.
+These figures cannot be automatically extrapolated to all solutions, but they do set the trend: the real hidden cost of a governed integration is often lower than that of a constellation of scripts.

 When the "cheap" plugin becomes technical debt

-As we have already explained to you in our article”Hidden costs of middleware: the bill that no one sees (until it's too late)”, analyzing a real case: a popular connector between Odoo ERP and Magento 2 with an average rating of 2.1/5 stars on Trustpilot, and reviews that describe weeks of wasted time, recurring failures after each update and a permanent need for manual adjustments or extra development.
+As we have already explained in our article, "Hidden costs of middleware: the bill no one sees (until it's too late)," analyzing a real case: a popular connector between Odoo ERP and Magento 2 with an average rating of 2.1/5 stars on Trustpilot, and reviews describing weeks of wasted time, recurring failures after each update, and a permanent need for manual adjustments or extra development.

 Beyond the one-time supplier, the pattern is clear:

-• Every new version the ERP or the store requires manual patches.
+• Every new version of the ERP or the store requires manual patches.

 • There is no centralized monitoring: errors are detected when the customer has already abandoned the cart or when someone discovers that the stock doesn't add up.